yb66/path_helper/README.md

 4. It's got no side effects, you simply ask it for a path and it gives back a path, no eval or setting the `PATH` inside the script.

-### How do i get this wonderful joyful event maker into my life?
-A.K.A. install instructions
+## <a name="how-do-i-get-this-wonderful-joyful-event-maker-into-my-life-">How do i get this wonderful joyful event maker into my life?</a>

+### A.K.A. install instructions

 It's just a script with no dependencies other than Ruby.